In 1947 Sir Both Diu Attended the Juba Conference To Decide the Future of South Sudanese

-Monday, November 16, 2015(Nyamilepedia) —- Just as Cairo is a name coined by the Naath (Nuer), who inhabited the land of Egypt more than 4,000 years ago; under the yolks of the King of Babylon, who had been enslaving the black Africans living along the Nile, building pyramids, a group of Nilotic tribe decided to moved south of Egypt and leaving behind a pretty woman, married to a stranger in the King’s palace.
+Monday, November 16, 2015(Nyamilepedia) —- Just as Cairo is a name coined by the Naath (Nuer), who inhabited the land of Egypt more than 4,000 years ago; under the yolks of the King of Babylon, who had been enslaving the black Africans living along the Nile, building pyramids, a group of Nilotic tribe decided to move south of Egypt and leaving behind a pretty woman, married to a stranger in the King’s palace.

 It is important to recall the history which vividly reminds us that Arabs are mere migrants on the land of Egypt – The land of Kush and Nubian – during the conquest of King Ottoman.
-Since they began coming into contact with Kush people of Egypt years back, not only did their system of education and trade impressed the indigenous black Africans, their culture were highly integrateble.
+Since they began coming into contact with Kush people of Egypt years back, not only did their system of education and trade impressed the indigenous black Africans, their culture was highly integrated.

 King Tut ruled Egypt for 10 years as a Pharaoh until his death at age of 19, around 1324 B.C.
-He was the ever first King in history of Egypt who introduced the worship of god Amun (Kuoth Muon, god of land of my mother).
+He was the ever first King in the history of Egypt who introduced the worship of god Amun (Kuoth Muon, god of the land of my mother).
 It was an order from the King for all to worship his mother’s god to honor her bravery and courage.

-Now for those who may be interested to read about the history, go to the internet and load yourself with hands full of historical facts manipulated by those who claims to know it all.
+Now for those who may be interested to read about the history, go to the internet and load yourself with hands full of historical facts manipulated by those who claim to know it all.
 Get confused and disorganized yourself but the truth remain, we Africans can tell our history better.

-I heard many people claimed Ngundeng was from Unity State, this was made up by Dr. Douglas Johnson whose translator misled him to draft some of the best events in south Sudanese history.
-Ngundeng was from Eastern Jikany of Cie-chany a sub clan of Nuer now living in Ethiopia.
+I heard many people claimed Ngundeng was from Unity State, this was made up by Dr. Douglas Johnson whose translator misled him to draft some of the best events in South Sudanese history.
+Ngundeng was from Eastern Jikany of Cie-chany a sub-clan of Nuer now living in Ethiopia.
 Everyone even children know this song.
 His mother was from Bieh, Lou Nuer.

 Now let us get back to the business.

-On 12th to 13th of June 1947 a meeting was held and massively attended by Sudanese and their colonial masters.
-The British Civil Secretary and Sudanese delegates gathered in the city of Juba, the then regional capital of Equatoria province in southern part of Sudan for the first time in the history of Sudan to draft what was first thought to include the southerners in the Sudanese system.
+On 12th to 13th of June 1947, a meeting was held and massively attended by Sudanese and their colonial masters.
+The British Civil Secretary and Sudanese delegates gathered in the city of Juba, the then regional capital of Equatoria province in the southern part of Sudan for the first time in the history of Sudan to draft what was first thought to include the southerners in the Sudanese system.

 The Great British organized the conference to combined northern and southern Sudan into one political entity.
 Something which they tried for the last part of the century but produced no fruits.
 Though British from the very beginning treated south as a separate state, they don’t want to be ashamed now to name another country in the Sub Sahara not colonized like Ethiopia in the Horn of Africa.
 They decided after so many years battling Nuer in the South, nothing is easy, the last option was to bring the two part of the country very much divided by culture as one.
 So, Juba conference was the last option for them to survive their legacy in Sudan, the land of black people, tall and smooth, strange from the beginning.
 A land whose rivers from the highlands of Ethiopia divide.

-The Juba conference did agreed on two matters; that northern and southern parts constitute one state, and that a legislative assembly represent the entire colony.
+The Juba conference did agree on two matters; that northern and southern parts constitute one state, and that a legislative assembly represents the entire colony.
 These were the most important accounts of the meeting.
 And the third being how the aggressive southern tribes like Nuer could be contained in the near future, people who are not satisfied by any external power coming into their land to teach them the new ways.

 During the scramble and partition for Africans nations by European powers, few tribes were not contained by then, and that is Nuer tribe of then now found in South Sudan and Ethiopia.
 They were amongst those who badly resisted the colonists.
 This to British is completely unacceptable.
-Dealing with people who are naturally egalitarian is not only disturbing to the European colonists powers roaming the land of Cush with the Bible in their right hands and guns on the other side.
+Dealing with people who are naturally egalitarian is not only disturbing to the European colonists’ powers roaming the land of Cush with the Bible in their right hands and guns on the other side.

 However, southern Sudanese representative had several reservations about the resolutions.
 The important thing about reservations is that they predicted any future problems to the said resolved conflict.
 Out of 800 administrative posts were vacated by British and four out of such went to southerners.
-This well attended conference ended the high point of the British colonial policy known as the southern policy, “which guided British actions in southern Sudan during the period of 1930-1946”.
-The policy contains some of the worse discriminative list of things against the southerners.
+This well-attended conference ended the high point of the British colonial policy known as the southern policy, “which guided British actions in southern Sudan during the period of 1930-1946”.
+The policy contains some of the worse discriminative lists of things against the southerners.

-With few strip of white hairs in his head, lower his sunglass to his nose, his neck-tie now appeared on loosed, and part of his suit hanged.
+With few strips of white hairs in his head, lower his sunglass to his nose, his neck-tie now appeared on loose, and part of his suit hanged.
 On the left corner of the room, second seat exactly few meters away from the Speaker’s chair, Sir Both Diu stood while shaking and now sweats flew down on his face with magic courage, a character he inherited from his ancestors.
 He beat the table threw the paper containing the agenda in the air and openly with a bold suggestion declared the meeting null and doesn’t met the interest of southern Sudanese.

-“In that meeting your grandfather came home a week later to Phom and was very sad having a week of sleepless night.
+“In that meeting, your grandfather came home a week later to Phom and was very sad having a week of a sleepless night.
 The collar of his white t-shirt was dirty and he forced me to wash it claiming the boat is leaving the next day to Renk.
 He felt the mistreatment isn’t going to end not yet in 5 years to come.”

-Sir Both Diu grew up in Old Fangak as young boy who only know how to grassed cattle.
+Sir Both Diu grew up in Old Fangak as a young boy who only knows how to grassed cattle.
 As a young boy knowing nothing about his future.
 He was known of fighting hard against other boys from the side of the villages.
 His elder brother, Keat Diu (Father to my mum) foresaw a future in his younger brother.
-He begun selling four cows and he sent his younger brother to Khartoum at his cousin place and begun the school.
+He has begun selling four cows and he sent his younger brother to Khartoum at his cousin place and begun the school.

-Ten years in early morning in town of “Rom-thur-maan” now commonly known as Omdurman in Arabic.
+Ten years in the early morning in the town of “Rom-thur-maan” now commonly known as Omdurman in Arabic.
 Sir Both Diu being the indigenous citizen of Sudan was marched forward, with sounds of music, men and women stood organized.
 He lifted up the Sudanese Independent flag from the yolk of British colonists.
 He runs the country for only seven days and he resigned.
-He was fighting against colonialism and at the same time self-determination for south Sudanese.
-He foreseen that Sudan initially treated as a separate state by the British, using Southern Policy can never be one again.
+He was fighting against colonialism and at the same time self-determination for South Sudanese.
+He has foreseen that Sudan initially treated as a separate state by the British, using Southern Policy can never be one again.

 In discussions to determine the future of the modern state of Sudan, the southerner provinces were largely excluded from the political process, this led to first and second Sudanese civil wars.

 To say the least, this wasn’t the beginning for the United Kingdoms to unfaithfully act against the people of southern Sudan.
-In 1800s, the southern part of Sudan was known and called “Nuer Nation” because every external powers coming to southern part of the then Sudan met a tough resistance from the Nilotic Nuer of Sudan.
+In the 1800s, the southern part of Sudan was known and called “Nuer Nation” because every external power coming to the southern part of the then Sudan met a tough resistance from the Nilotic Nuer of Sudan.
 They go back praising the bravery and hospitality of this tribe living along the Swamps of Greater Upper Nile disgustingly conspiring against them.

-What the kingdom didn’t realize is that, Sir Both Dui now in a lengthy power points presentation was interpreting his forefather’s way of life.
+What the kingdom didn’t realize is that Sir Both Dui now in a lengthy power points presentation was interpreting his forefather’s way of life.
 British knowing very well the records is stolen from the Nuer, Sir Both Diu informed the house with bold and zilch appearance on his face he declared,

 “These are our reservations” and he walked out of the meeting.
 His name Sir Both means leads and so he was a great leader in Sudanese politics.
 No one did him anything.

-Rest in Peace the keeper, the reviver of our forefathers dream.
+Rest in Peace the keeper, the reviver of our forefathers’ dream.